DOI10.47051/ZFDX9964

 Spanish common name: Caracolera de George Jett.

 Recognition: ♂♂ 71.1 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=54.1 cm. ♀♀ 85.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=70.6 cm..1 Dipsas georgejetti can be identified based on its light brown dorsum with 53–61 drab to brown black-edged middorsal blotches that, on the first one-third of the body, form complete “saddles” that reach the ventral scales (Fig. 1).
+Snout–vent length=70.6 cm..1 Dipsas georgejetti can be identified based on its light brown dorsum with 53–61 drab to brown black-edged middorsal blotches that, on the anterior third of the body, form complete “saddles” that reach the ventral scales (Fig. 1).
 This species differs from D. andiana and from Leptodeira ornata, by having a tan-brown head with bold dark brown to black irregular blotches.1

 Figure showing variation among individuals of Dipsas georgejetti

-Natural history: Dipsas georgejetti is a nocturnal snake that inhabits old-growth to moderately disturbed dry lowland shrublands, savannas, and seasonally dry forests.1 The species also occurs in pastures and may occasionally venture inside houses.2 George Jett’s Snail-Eaters move actively but slowly at ground level or on shrubs up to 2 m above the ground.1 Nothing is know about the diet in this species, but snakes of the genus Dipsas in general feed almost exclusively on snails and slugs.
+Natural history: Dipsas georgejetti is a nocturnal snake that inhabits old-growth to moderately disturbed dry lowland shrublands, savannas, and seasonally dry forests.1 The species also occurs in pastures and may occasionally venture inside houses.2 George Jett’s Snail-Eaters move actively but slowly at ground level or on shrubs up to 2 m above the ground.1 Nothing is known about the diet in this species, but snakes of the genus Dipsas in general feed almost exclusively on snails and slugs.
 Although some snail-eaters produce saliva that is toxic to mollusks,3 these snakes are considered harmless to humans.
-They never attempt to bite, resorting instead to musking and flattening the body while expand the head to simulate a triangular shape.
+They never attempt to bite, resorting instead to musking and flattening the body while expanding the head to simulate a triangular shape.
 One female of D. georgejetti from Manabí province laid a clutch of six eggs.4 There is an unpublished record of predation on an individual of this species by the coral snake Micrurus bocourti.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.